predict-idlab/tsflex/docs/pdoc_include/features.md

 import numpy as np; import scipy.stats as ss from tsflex.features import FeatureDescriptor, FeatureCollection

-# The FeatureCollection takes a List[FeatureDescriptors] as input
+# The FeatureCollection takes a List[FeatureDescriptor] as input
 fc = FeatureCollection(feature_descriptors=[
         # There is no need for NumpyFuncWrapper when using "simple" features
         FeatureDescriptor(np.mean, "series_a", "1hour", "15min"),